 There are a few things which every backpack has which are important to spend some of your focus on as they will drive how you perform later.
 These considerations range from the overall weight and volume your back can carry to the longevity and quality used in the manufacturing.

-There are a multitude of different frames available on backpacks that can help or hinder your hike.
+There is a multitude of different frames available on backpacks that can help or hinder your hike.
 Take a few minutes to understand the basic three frames and what your starting choice would be.
-Most current day backpacks are either internal frame or frameless for hikers of all skill levels.
+Most current-day backpacks are either internal frame or frameless for hikers of all skill levels.